robotec-ua/robotec_mrcnn/README.md

-# The ROS Package of Mask R-CNN for Object Detection and Segmentation
+# The ROS Package of Mask R-CNN for Weeds Detection and Segmentation
 This is a ROS package of [Mask R-CNN](https://arxiv.org/abs/1703.06870) algorithm for object detection and segmentation.

-The package contains ROS node of Mask R-CNN with topic-based ROS interface.

-Most of core algorithm code was based on [Mask R-CNN implementation by Matterport, Inc. ](https://github.com/matterport/Mask_RCNN)
+It can run object detection on different keras weights (*.h5) using simplicy of ROS to make the package part of a bigger system.

+The purpose of this package is to provide an CNN ROS package for detection of weeds (useful for high-end agricultural robots and )

+## Credits
+* Original project by Matterport Inc. : [Mask_RCNN](https://github.com/matterport/Mask_RCNN)
+* Original ROS package by qixuxiang : [mask_rcnn_ros](https://github.com/qixuxiang/mask_rcnn_ros)

 ## Training

-This repository doesn't contain code for training Mask R-CNN network model.
-If you want to train the model on your own class definition or dataset, try it on [the upstream reposity](https://github.com/matterport/Mask_RCNN) and give the result weight to `model_path` parameter.
+In progress

 ## Requirements
-* ROS Indigo/kinetic
+* ROS Melodic (Python 3 version) and higher
-* TensorFlow 1.3+
+* TensorFlow 1.13+
-* Keras 2.0.8+
+* Keras 2.1.5+
 * Numpy, skimage, scipy, Pillow, cython, h5py
-* I only test code on Python 2.7, it may work on Python3.X.
+* Python 3.6+
-* see more dependency and version details in [requirements.txt](https://github.com/qixuxiang/mask_rcnn_ros/blob/master/requirements.txt)
+* see more dependencies and version details in [requirements.txt](https://github.com/qixuxiang/mask_rcnn_ros/blob/master/requirements.txt)

 ## ROS Interfaces
+This part describes various ROS-related interfaces such as parameters and topics.

 ### Parameters

 * `~model_path: string`